aleksandr-kiliushin/learning/summaries/testing-javascript-applications.md

 ### Section 10.
 UI-based end-to-end testing

+No content.

 #### 10.1.
 What are UI-based end-to-end tests

+End-to-end tests help you ensure that the _entire_ app works as it should.
+The scope of these tests is large.
+The reliability guarantees they generate are strong.
+End-to-end tests are at the very top of the testing pyramid.

+End-to-end tests examples:

+- Software under tests is backend app, tests cover endpoints interactions.
+- Software under tests is a web browser app, tests cover inputs, buttons and reading page's contents.
+- Software under tests is the entire app, including both frontend and backend.

+The first two examples are not exactly end-to-end tests because they don't cover the entire app.

+- e2e test: Validates all of the app's layers.
+- UI-based e2e tests: Validates all of the app layers by interacting with it through its UI.
+- UI test: Validates an app through its UI, possibly replacing backend with stubs.

+UI tests and e2e tests are not mutually exclusive classifications.
+A test can be both a UI test and an e2e test, or only one of them.

 #### 10.2.
 When to write each type of test